RVCC-IDMX/about-me-kit-commits/README.md

 # Citations Section: For the Quote from Dracula:
 # Stoker, Bram.
 Dracula.
 Archibald Constable and Company, 1897.

+# Updated the image gallery so that it is cleaner and has a hover effect.

 # A Note on What Liscense to release this content under
 # Creative Commons Attribution-Non-Commercial 4.0 (CC BY-NC 4.0)
 # What does this copyright do?-=-=-=